 Mortgage servicing rights - Mortgage servicing rights are reported at fair value using Level 3 inputs.
 The mortgage servicing rights asset is valued by projecting net servicing cash flows, which are then discounted to estimate the fair value.
-The fair value of the mortgage servicing rights asset is impacted by a variety of factors, including prepayment and discount rates, which are significant unobservable inputs.
+The fair value of the mortgage servicing rights asset is impacted by a variety of factors, including prepayment speeds, default rates, and discount rates, which are significant unobservable inputs.
+Mortgage servicing rights are the only Level 3 asset measured at fair value on a recurring basis, see Note 8 for the Level 3 change activity for the years ended December 31, 2022 and 2021.